Back to Blog

 Method 2: Behavioral Analysis

-Behavioral analysis captures these signals passively in the browser: time from page load to first field focus, typing speed distribution across fields, mouse movement entropy, scroll depth, and tab navigation patterns.
-None of this requires the user to do anything — it runs silently in the background and produces a behavioral confidence score for each submission.
+Capture that passively in the browser: time from page load to first focus, typing speed variance across fields, mouse movement entropy, scroll depth, tab-order patterns.
+It runs silently and produces a behavioral confidence score you can feed into the overall rating.

 Method 3: IP Reputation Scoring